softrabbit/plugin-torture/README.md

                       the LV2 search path.

--g|--profile <profile>: file to specify the plugin control inputs to use; see below
+-g|--profile <profile>: file to specify the plugin control inputs to use; see below -n|--buffer-size: how many samples in a buffer (defaults to 1024)

 Input profiles
 ==============